-The award-winning film is based on a novel with the same name by Camilo Castelo Branco and is a notable 272 minutes long.
-In some countries the movie was screened as mini-series because of its length.
+The award-winning film is based on a novel of the same name by Camilo Castelo Branco and is a notable 272 minutes long.
+In some countries, the movie was screened as mini-series because of its length.

 This is a dramatic thriller that’s centered around the kidnapping of an innocent child.
 As the police individually interrogates each of the abducted girl’s parents, it’s revealed that the father has a lover—who’s subsequently brought in for questioning.
 As police inquiries continue, a web of lies, vengeance, love and deceit begins to unravel.

 Where to watch: Amazon | Vudu

 Led by the Spanish director Carlos Saura, “Fados” is a documentary that fuses cinema, song, dance and instrumental performances to tell the history behind the fado—Portugal’s most emblematic musical genre.
 The fado is a musical tradition that’s been around since the 1820s, and the movie uses Lisbon as a backdrop to capture the style’s origins and melancholic undertones.

 Where to watch: Amazon